 But what does that get you?
 I'll show you.

 Here is the location of my apartment: right on the border between the neighbourhoods of Roma Sur and Condesa.
 This is one of the best locations in the city.
 It's safe and surrounded by bars, cafes and restaurants.
-This is where the largest concentration of expats live.
+This is where the largest concentration of expats are living in Mexico City.